PoCInnovation/Pool2023/Software/day01/Typescript/README.md

 - `fans`: `number` of fans
 - `listenedTime`: the amount of time you listened to this artist.
 It must be stored as a [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)

-> 💡 It's common to put a unique identifier when you store data, this way, you can easily distinguish them.
+>💡 It's common to put a unique identifier when you store data, this way, you can easily distinguish them.

-You'll have to update all your codebase to supports those new fields.
+You'll have to update all your codebase to support those new fields.

 > Don't worry, it's not that hard because you have build a strong architecture!
 > And if you struggle, remember that the staff is here to help you out 😃